lukepistrol/TimeMachineStatus/README.md

 > Please do not create pull requests for new features without discussing it first.

+When submitting a pull request make sure you are on a feature branch in your fork.
+Pull requests from your main branch will be closed.

 ## Development Setup

 Currently it is only possible to run the app by building it from source using `Xcode 15`.
 To do so, clone the repository